tenkabuto/brandon.zeroqualms.net/_posts/2016-06-29-wave-of-demand-and-gary-vee-and-seth-godin.md

 Seth starts out by suggesting that our world's market has matured and that it no longer demands what it once did, quantity.
-He, like Gary, suggests that one should produce work that previously was not available, but he implicitly suggests that doing so is merely a symptom or result of producing more quality and focusing more upon quality.
+He, like Gary, suggests that one should produce work that previously was not available, but he implicitly suggests that doing so is merely a symptom or result of producing more quality and focusing more upon the production of quality.
-He suggests that much of the spoils will, for as long as this wave of demand continues
+He suggests that much more money will be made by those who cater to the demand for quality than those who stick to supplying a quantity-oriented market.

+In other words, Gary is arguing for a hard and fast pivot to quantity, with only a slow-pivot towards quality, while Seth is arguing for a hard and fast pivot to quality.

+Lastly, I think that Seth is arguing for a more general shift in society's demand than Gary is and that relative to the rest of society, the markets that Gary knows about --- social media and inbound marketing --- is less mature.
-Gary's advice might only be relevantly and effectively applied within the realm of social media and inbound (content) marketing.
+Therefore, Seth's advice may be more generally applicable, while Gary's advice might only be relevant to and effectively applied within the markets of social media and inbound marketing.